ixa-ehu/ixa-pipe-pos/README.md

 --------------------------------------

 The POS tagger needs the trained models and dictionaries to do the lemmatization.
-Download the models and untar the archive in the src/main/resources directory:
+Download the models and untar the archive into the src/main/resources directory:

 ````shell
 cd ixa-pipe-pos/src/main/resources